Life Insurance for Stay-at-Home Moms and Dads

 Why Stay-at-Home Parents Need Life Insurance

-• Hiring help could cost tens of thousands per year.
+• Household Management: Daily responsibilities like cooking, cleaning, transportation, and scheduling are critical.
+Hiring help could cost tens of thousands per year.

-• Many stay-at-home parents provide homeschooling or academic assistance.
+• Education and Tutoring Support: Many stay-at-home parents provide homeschooling or academic assistance, which would require costly external support if lost.

 How Much Life Insurance Should Stay-at-Home Parents Have?

-• Childcare costs (until youngest child reaches independence).
+• Childcare Costs: Include expenses until the youngest child reaches independence.

 Example Calculation: